mikejonestechno/bitburner-scripts/docs/08gameplay.md

 // foodnstuff has higher $/s than noodles, but noodles has max $/s higher than current foodnstuff and can grow noodles really fast
 // so should I grow noodles or should I grow foodnstuff?

+... keep track of how many hack threads have been done, spawn some grow threads to at least retain money?
+... keep track of how many hack and grow threads have been done, spawn a weaken thread to min security?

 ## 👮 Hack, Grow, Weaken Security

 Weaken attacks take four times longer than hacks.